-If you're considering using a credit card overseas, look into the card's currency conversion, ATM and international cash advance fees before you head off.
+If you're considering using a credit card overseas, investigate the card's currency conversion, ATM, and international cash advance fees before you head off.

-Showing strong repayment discipline with a credit card can help show potential lenders that you're trustworthy.
+Showing strong repayment discipline with a credit card can help show potential lenders that you're a trustworthy borrower.

 A word of caution: Keep in mind that applying for numerous credit cards in a short space of time and having a high credit card limit can hurt your credit score.
 Lenders will assess you on your credit card limit, not your balance.

 Arguably the most well-known flaw of credit cards is how damaging they can be towards our bank accounts, but this is more a flaw on the impulse control of the cardholder themselves.
-Given how easy credit cards are to use, online purchases and bills can quickly stack up and lead to balances accruing interest if you aren't careful – read our article on how interest is calculated for more information on how to avoid this.
+Given how easy credit cards are to use, online purchases and bills can quickly stack up and lead to balances accruing interest if you aren't careful.

-Many credit cards now come with fraud protection guarantees which allow you to get a refund for fraudulent transactions, but this doesn't mean you shouldn't regularly check your statements for any you didn’t make.
-Be vigilant about the websites you share your cred card details with too.
+Many credit cards now come with fraud protection guarantees which allow you to receive a refund for fraudulent transactions.
+Despite this peace of mind guarantee, this doesn't mean you shouldn't regularly check your credit card statements for any transactions you may not have made.
+Be vigilant about the websites you share your credit card details with too.

 Savings.com.au's two cents

-You should always think about who you are and what you'll be using the card for before opening one.
-If your only credit card spend is about $500-$1,000 a month for things like weekly groceries and petrol, then a low rate or no annual fee card would probably be the more suitable option.
+You should always consider your individual finances and what you'll be using the credit card for before tapping away at your nearest department store.
+If your only credit card spend is anywhere from $500-$1,000 a month for things like weekly groceries and petrol, then a low rate or no annual fee card is likely to be the more suitable option.
 On the flipside, a high-flying big-spender who travels a lot might be better off with a frequent flyer card with an attractive rewards program - these types of people are more likely to get enough value from their card to offset the annual fee.